Information and Procedures

 I-20 Program Dates:

-Please note, section 5 of your I-20 discloses the specific time indicated that is appropriate for you to complete your studies.
+Section 5 of your I-20 discloses the specific time indicated that is appropriate for you to complete your studies.
 If additional time is needed, you must file an extension for your I-20and present new sponsor information in order to be granted an extension.
 This is your responsibility.
 We will not remind you nor are we responsible for this function of renewing your I-20.
 We will need at least 30 days to process your extension request.
 Mandatory Workshops are required for ALL students filing for extensions.
-Please see your Designated School official regarding fall and spring workshops.
+See your Designated School official regarding fall and spring workshops.

 If you fail to renew your I-20 before it expires, you will no longer be in lawful F-1 status.
 Applying for reinstatement is a long and lengthy process, with many times reinstatement being denied, depending on the violation.
 Always know the expiration date of your I-20.